Adult Undergraduate Application Information

 - You want to take courses for Self-Improvement: Personal or Graduate School Prerequisites or Audit (credit/no credit)

-- You want to take courses at Scranton to transfer back to your home college.
-(For more information, please see our Visiting Student page.)
+- Please complete the Visiting Student Application if you want to take courses at Scranton to transfer back to your home college.

 When to Apply plus or minusThe Office of Admissions operates on a rolling admissions plan which processes applications on a continual basis as received.
 Candidates are informed of the admissions decision within two weeks after the completion of their files and receipt of supporting credentials.